-Arrests are when the police take a person into custody.
+Arrests are when law enforcement officers take a person into custody for violating criminal law.
 This usually means applying restraints such as handcuffs and transporting the suspect to a police station or jail.
-The police are permitted conduct a full search of the suspect incident to the arrest.
+The law enforcement officers are permitted conduct a full search of the suspect incident to the arrest.
 That search is not limited in scope.
-Police can only make an arrest if they have probable cause to believe that a crime has occurred.
-Otherwise, they engage in a a false arrest.
+Officers can only make an arrest if they have probable cause to believe that a crime has occurred.
+Otherwise, they engage in a false arrest.

-Example: A police officer sees one man punch another man outside a bar.
+Example: A peace officer sees one man punch another man outside a bar.
 He arrests the man who threw the punch for assault.

 6. How can a detention be unlawful?